readmeio/openapi-workshop/exercises/post_requestbody/problem.md

 ### 👩‍🏫 Instructions

-Build out the "replyTo" property with a "string" type and "Optional ID of the hoot you’re replying to" description.
+Build out the "replyto" property with a "string" type and "Optional ID of the hoot you’re replying to" description.

 Here is an example of the "post" property: